cblop/clojure-dojo-1/talk.md

 - This demo was made by Chris Granger, creator of Light Table
 - Play with it online at [bristolclojure.herokuapp.com](http://bristolclojure.herokuapp.com)
 - Hack at the code: [github.com/cblop/live-cljs](https://github.com/cblop/live-cljs)

 ---

-# CLJS Steps

-- Leiningen
-- cljsbuild
-- Light Table (or your favourite editor)

----

-# Challenges

-- Change the colours of the ball and blocks
-- Change the ball to something else
-- Make the ball (or whatever) shoot lasers
-- ...etc

----